Yassine2612/bioinformatics_TA/bioinformatics_praktikum_source/bioinf_spring22/contents/1_Unix1.rst

     # Read the manual
     man ls

 Other programs have different ways to provide help on how to use them.
-A online tutorial is best, or a comprehensive manual, but sometimes you only have the command line to help you.
+An online tutorial is best, or a comprehensive manual, but sometimes you only have the command line to help you.

 .. code-block:: bash